ucdavis/Sitefarm-Seed-PatternLab/docs/getting-started.md

 Finally, to do an initial build of the site and start watching for changes run `gulp`

     $ gulp

+You can also optionally use NPX to run the local version of gulp installed with this repo.

+    $ npx gulp

 ## Windows Users